leaov4/algos/README.md

 # algos

-JavaScript solutions to CTCI problems.
+JavaScript solutions to CTCI problems (and other problems)